timflutre/QLife2025/simulations/readme.md

 - if nTrait > 1, then only the first trait will be under selection
 - we consider full pleiotropy between the traits: if a QTL has an effect for one trait, it will have an effect for the other traits (similarly, a neutral site will be neutral for all traits)
 - if we want no LD between two markers, put them in two different chromosomes
-- the parameter is only relevant when nTrait > 1.
+- the parameter corTrait is only relevant when nTrait > 1.
 Note that, if there are more than 2 traits and do not want the same correlation between the effects of the different trait, need to directly modify the variance-covariance matrix in the script
 - if the mutation rate is too low, we may have less variants (polymorphic sites) than Lchr, after the overlay of mutations on the tree (coalescent burn-in phase).
 In this case, we have added monomorphic (fixed) sites to have the total number of sites equal to Lchr per chromosome.
 Note that these sites have alternative alleles = NA

 Example of usage with parameters (used to generate the example data):